 - Data protection and privacy authorities should seek appropriate enforcement action when the law has been breached.

-- All actors in the internet of things ecosystem “should engage in a strong, active and constructive debate” on the implications of the internet of things and the choices to be made.
+- All actors in the internet of things ecosystem “should engage in a strong, active and constructive debate” on the implications of the Internet of Things and the choices to be made.

 Why it matters.
 As you can see, these documents do not express any new sentiments around data protection and privacy, but the fact that these issues could be articulated and adopted by these international data protection regulators show how important these issues have become in this big data-IoT era.
 Unfortunately, these documents are not binding, but they do provide relevant indicators on the direction data privacy policies and trends are going.

-Interestingly enough, the issues raised at the Mauritius conference were also reflected in the White House’s reports on big data privacy earlier this year (that I wrote about).
+Interestingly enough, the issues raised at the Mauritius conference were also reflected in the White House’s reports on big data privacy earlier that year (that I wrote about).
 Namely, they both raised serious concerns around discrimination against certain groups, personalization, and the de-identification and re-identification of individuals.

 My proposal.
 There is clearly a relationship between big data and IoT.
 The Mauritius conference helps confirm that.
 In fact, I would propose that big data is a subset of the IoT discussion.
 Here’s my rationale: